Can this jobbeautomated?

 Common questions

 We use a multi-layer methodology that combines AI reasoning with real-time data.
-When you submit a role, the system breaks down each task individually, cross-references it against current automation capability benchmarks, pulls live data on that job category from labor market databases, and applies a standardized scoring model built on hundreds of role archetypes.
-The result is a report specific to that role, not a generic guess.
+When you submit a role, team, or workflow, the system breaks down each task individually, cross-references it against current automation capability benchmarks, pulls live data on the relevant job category or business function, and applies a standardized scoring model built on hundreds of work archetypes.
+The result is a report specific to that work, not a generic guess.

-The system uses a combination of up-to-date labor market statistics, industry automation indices, real-time searches on role-specific tooling and sector trends, and proprietary benchmarks derived from analyzing thousands of job descriptions.
+The system uses a combination of up-to-date labor market statistics, industry automation indices, real-time searches on relevant tooling and sector trends, and proprietary benchmarks derived from analyzing thousands of roles, team workflows, and repeatable business functions.
 Data is not static.
 It reflects what is actually automatable today, not two years ago.

 Yes.
 The analysis factors in sector-specific automation maturity, local labor market conditions, and the availability of tools relevant to that industry.
-A data entry role in a highly digitized sector scores differently than the same title in a fragmented, paper-heavy industry.
+A data entry role, support team, or customer-care workflow in a highly digitized sector scores differently than the same work in a fragmented, paper-heavy industry.

 A low score is valuable information too.
-It tells you which tasks are genuinely human-dependent and why, which parts of the role could still be partially optimized, and where to focus if you want to make the role more efficient without replacing it.
-Not every role should be automated, and knowing that early saves time and money.
+It tells you which tasks are genuinely human-dependent and why, which parts of the role, team, or workflow could still be partially optimized, and where to focus if you want to make the work more efficient without replacing people.
+Not everything should be automated, and knowing that early saves time and money.

-The role description and salary you enter are used exclusively to generate your report and are not stored, sold, or used to train any model.
+The information you provide through the guided wizard — role, team, or workflow details, tasks, and the optional salary range — is used exclusively to generate your report and is not stored, sold, or used to train any model.
 You do not need to create an account or provide any personal information.